Skip to main content

 • Private-pay care has no waitlist but costs more: $3,000–$8,000/month for assisted living or long-term care.

-• A co-payment may apply for subsidized residential care, based on income (typically $1,000–$2,500/month).
+• A co-payment may apply for publicly funded residential care, based on income (typically $1,000–$2,500/month).

 In BC, senior care comes in two broad streams: publicly funded (subsidized by health authorities and the provincial government) and private pay (you pay the full cost directly to the provider).
 Both streams cover the same types of care — home care, assisted living, long-term care — but they differ dramatically on cost, wait time, and choice.